 3. Improve nutrition for better stress management

-Stresses at work can lead to poor nutrition, weight gain, and increased risk of chronic conditions like diabetes—driving up healthcare claims.
-Proper nutrition, on the other hand, helps regulate stress hormones and boosts energy levels.
+Stress at work often leads to poor nutrition, weight gain, and increased risk of chronic conditions — all of which drive up healthcare claims over time.
+On the flip side, proper nutrition helps regulate stress hormones and sustain energy throughout the day.

 How FitOn Health Helps